RatPoison-dev/RatInstaller/README.md

 ``force_cheat_update`` - When true, installer will download and install update without asking for your input when update is needed

 ``force_cheat_compile`` - When true, installer will compile cheat even when it is already compiled

+``download_missing_files`` - When true, installer will diff your files with commit/branch, find missing and download

 ``update_type`` - When ``call_installer``, installer will call downloaded installer, otherwise will make everything itself (debugging usage)